Sancho II of Portugal

-Sancho II (Sancho Afonso; 8 September 1209 – 4 January 1248), nicknamed the Cowled or the Capuched (Sancho o Capelo), alternatively, the Pious (Sancho o Piedoso), was King of Portugal from 1223 to 1248.
+Sancho II (Sancho Afonso; 8 September 1207 – 4 January 1248), nicknamed Sancho the Cowled or Sancho the Capuched (Sancho o Capelo), alternatively, Sancho the Pious (Sancho o Piedoso), was King of Portugal from 1223 to 1248.

+Sancho was born in Coimbra, the eldest son of Afonso II of Portugal by his wife, Urraca of Castile.
+He ascended the throne after his father's death on 25 March, 1223.

 He was succeeded on the Portuguese throne by his brother, King Afonso III, in 1248.

-Sancho was born in Coimbra, the eldest son of Afonso II of Portugal by his wife, Urraca of Castile.

 Military career and reign

 By the time of his accession to the throne, in 1223, Portugal was embroiled in a difficult diplomatic conflict with the Catholic Church.
 His father, Afonso II, had been excommunicated by Pope Honorius III, for his attempts at reducing the Church's power within the country.
 A treaty of 10 articles was signed between the Pope and Sancho II, but the king paid little attention to its fulfillment.
 His priority was the Reconquista, the reconquest of the southern Iberian Peninsula from the Moors.
 From 1236 onwards, Sancho II conquered several cities in the Algarve and Alentejo, securing the Portuguese position in the region.